 But how does Fire Head Under Lacquer perform as a cigar accessory?
 Cigar Aficionado fueled up the luxury lighter and took it out for a test drive—first in our cigar lounge, then around New York City.

 Over multiple experiments, we found that the lighter works best in a controlled, indoor environment like a cigar lounge.
-Its dual soft flames had no trouble lighting up a range of different sized cigars, from elegant lanceros to big ring-gauge grandes.
-The lighter’s two soft flames are positioned close enough to each other that they tend to meld into one larger flame, which makes lighting wider, thicker cigars easier than you might expect.
+Its gentle soft flame had no trouble lighting up a range of different sized cigars, from elegant lanceros to big ring-gauge grandes.

 Smoking outside with the Fire Head Under Lacquer was a bit more of a gamble.
-On a casual stroll through the city, the lighter performed well, but its flames tend to flicker in windy conditions.
+On a casual stroll through the city, the lighter performed well, but its flame tends to flicker in windy conditions.
 On calm afternoons and peaceful evenings, however, the lighter is a strong performer, toasting and lighting cigars without issue.

 Overall, Fire Head Under Lacquer excels in its luxury presentation, and is a useful accessory for lighting up your finest smokes.
 It’s in stores now, with a retail price of $1,169.
 The lighter is manufactured in France, and distributed by Davidoff of Geneva in the United States.